STFleming/EmSys_Lab1/README.md

 * _You do not know the baud rate of the signal you are trying to intercept, this may require trial and error to find the correct parameter_
 * _However, you have 8 data bits, and no parity bits._

-UART was discussed in the first lecture briefly, if you'd like to review the first lecture the recording is available [[here](https://swanseauniversity.zoom.us/rec/share/R7U9ldmf8-D5dC1GzypI1Fmygk_uMk0AHLJSNAJh9jKzSaDWy91D_K8dqezqFnjf.dxRs8jgIIbZQ9eEK )] ``<passcode: Rq7!2vJ7>```.
+UART was discussed in the first lecture briefly, if you'd like to review the first lecture the recording is available [[here](https://swanseauniversity.zoom.us/rec/share/R7U9ldmf8-D5dC1GzypI1Fmygk_uMk0AHLJSNAJh9jKzSaDWy91D_K8dqezqFnjf.dxRs8jgIIbZQ9eEK )] ``<passcode: Rq7!2vJ7>``.

 ### Hello World!
+In the Lab1 git repository there is some code that will print out ``HelloWorld`` on pin 23 of the TinyPico which is connected to channel D0 on your LA. [[link to the code](https://github.com/STFleming/EmSys_Lab1/blob/main/src/HelloWorld/HelloWorld.ino)]

+Do the following for your logbook:
+1. Modify the code to print a message of your choice
+2. Compile and upload the code to your board.
+If you have decided to try the command line option for compilation and upload then simply type into your command prompt: ``make HelloWorld``
+This command will compile your sketch and upload your modified code.
+However, if you feel more comfortable using the Arduino IDE then you can follow [[this video tutorial]()].
+3. Use the pulseview low-level protocol decoder to capture the message you are printing and include a screenshot in your logbook.
 --------------------
 ### Square Wave Generator